-Compacted earth / gravel path linking the track head to the bushland tracks back to the boardwalk loop and Visitors Centre / Amenities Building.
+Compacted gravel path from southern end of the internal access way to the beginning of the boardwalk loop (at its southern crossing of Buffalo Creek).
+Viewing platform with overgrown view of creek.
+Entrance to the Warada Track at the Western Open Space Area - via stepped access in a compacted gravel path.
 A trample track across the grassed western open space zone is from this informal crossing of Strangers Creek (in disrepair) (likely from entry 12 - Finch Ave 2) (intended for closure and removal).